Learn It! Do It! Days

 - Key Concepts: changes in weather, severe weather, weather instruments, water cycle

 Learn the difference between rocks and minerals by examining them with stereoscopes.
 Find out what minerals are hiding in everyday household objects.
 Learn how earthquakes happen and touch a two-billion year old rock !
 Students will leave with the start of a rock collection, including one each of the three major kinds of rocks.
-This program includes a brief visit to our planetarium for a geology overview.
+This program includes a brief visit to our planetarium for a look at the forces that shape our active planet.

 - Key Concepts: rock cycle, types of rocks, minerals, erosion, plate tectonics, fossils